Vimstep/Simple-IDE/README.md

-# Simple-IDE
+# Phibi IDE

-Simple IDE by vimstep; made in python
+Phibi is a simple open-source text editor made in python(tkinter) by Vimstep